material-components/material-components-ios/components/Buttons/README.md

 ![Raised, Flat, and Floating Action Buttons](docs/assets/buttons_screenshot.png)
 <!--{: .ios-screenshot .right }-->

-Buttons is a collection of material buttons, including a flat button, a raised button and a floating action button.
+Buttons is a collection of Material Design buttons, including a flat button, a raised button and a floating action button.
 <!--{: .intro }-->